xSysL/studious-chainsaw/README.md

 # studious-chainsaw
+'''
-Trying to learn to code in Python
+Learning to program in Python 3.x

+'''